nemasu/puddle-farm/README.md

 `cargo run` to start the server.

-`cargo run migrate <path>` can be used to import an old sqlite3 database.

 `cargo run pull` will run the timed jobs continuously: grab replay, update ratings, update ranking, etc.

 `cargo run hourly` runs the hourly jobs once, then exits.